Protection of Property

 The Environment Agency maintains the flood defences in most areas along rivers and coastline.

 If you notice a problem with the defences, or flooding occurring from rivers and the sea report it to: Environment Agency Incident Hotline 0800 80 70 60

 No single organisation is responsible for issuing specific warnings for surface water flooding.
 However the Flood Forecasting Centre, a joint operation between the Environment Agency and the Met Office, use weather forecasts combined with hydrology, to make risk assessments on the LIKELIHOOD and IMPACT of all types of flooding, including surface water flooding.
 This information is sent out to responding organisations at least twice a day and more frequently during severe weather.

 How do I found out if I am at risk from Surface Water flooding?

-Surface water flood mapping is available, on the GOV.uk website or by contacting the ECC Lead Local Flood Authority.
+Surface water flood mapping is available, on the GOV.uk website or you can visit the ECC flooding website.
 However, local knowledge is quite often the best and by contacting your local Parish or Town Council, they may be able to inform you of the local known “hotspots” for surface water flooding.